-During the construction of the Package of Projects, a total of 533 direct and indirect job years are estimated to be created.
-Job estimates were developed based on one job year (including direct, indirect and induced jobs) being created for each \$92,000 of investment.
+During the construction of the Package of Projects, a total of 555 direct and indirect jobs are estimated to be created.
+Job estimates were developed based on the assumption that \$ 1 million in investment results in 9 direct, indirect and induced rail jobs and 11 highway jobs.
 Figure 4.1 shows the distribution of jobs based on the project schedules.